 God’s plan is clear, and we continue to find ways to add bed space to our growing women’s ministry.

-Shortly after celebrating our 20th anniversary in 2003, Adult & Teen Challenge of Wisconsin worked with ministry development experts, BBS & Associates, to help guide our efforts and direct the long-term goals the Holy Spirit has placed on our hearts.
+Shortly after celebrating our 20th anniversary in 2003, Great Lakes Adult & Teen Challenge worked with ministry development experts, BBS & Associates, to help guide our efforts and direct the long-term goals the Holy Spirit has placed on our hearts.

-Our staff moved swiftly into action, improving all aspects of our adult residential rehabilitation programs over the next 10 years.
-Now nearing our 35th anniversary, we’ve received overwhelming support through financial gifts, donations, and most importantly prayer, which allowed us to open our Super Thrift Store in 2017.
+Our staff moved swiftly into action, improving all aspects of our adult residential Christian drug rehab and alcohol recovery programs over the next 10 years.
+Now nearing our 35th anniversary, we’ve received overwhelming support through financial gifts, donations–and most importantly prayer–which allowed us to open our Super Thrift Store in 2017.
 With this addition, we can provide work therapy training and skill development to our program participants.

 PRAYERS FOR THE FUTURE